code-423n4/docs/getting-started/how-to-participate.md

----
-description: How to join a Code4rena competitive audit or bug bounty
----

 # Joining competitions and bounties

 Code4rena audits let people of a wide range of skill levels get rewarded while showcasing their talent in order to make the DeFi ecosystem more secure.